stackbone.ai

 for await loop in try/catch.

-const stream = await client.ai.chat.completions.create({
+const stream = await stackbone.ai.chat.completions.create({

 model: 'openai/gpt-4o-mini',